 You get to see how much you could save and then decide if it makes sense for you.
 My friends thank me all the time for introducing them to the service.
 My one friend is saving close to $200 a month.
 That is some seriously money!

 Cutting Expenses: We all have recurring bills that we forget about after awhile.
 We end up paying everything for something we no longer use.
-This is where Clarity Money comes in.
-It is a free app that will look over your checking account and alert you to subscriptions and memberships you are paying.
+This is where Trim comes in.
+It looks over your checking account and alerts you to subscriptions and memberships you are paying for.
 You can then have them help you cancel these recurring bills, saving you money.

 So there you have the dirt on which financial tools I am using.
 As I mention to those who I email back about this, remember what I use might not be right for you.
 Everyone’s situation is different and because of this you have to find the right products for you.